collapsed-stacks/startups/questions/705/bizspark-approval-times.md

 - posted by: [Matthew Haugen](https://stackexchange.com/users/1325646/matthew-haugen) on 2014-09-13
 - score: 2

-<p>I actually just signed up for BizSpark today for a new startup, and the message reads something along the lines of "if you don't hear from us within five business days, contact us."
+I actually just signed up for BizSpark today for a new startup, and the message reads something along the lines of "if you don't hear from us within five business days, contact us."
 So it sounds like you should just contact them and ask what's up.
 Although it really wouldn't surprise me if they were just a little late and got back to you next week.
-I'd probably give them until Tuesday or Wednesday then email.</p>
+I'd probably give them until Tuesday or Wednesday then email.

 ## Answer 717